MauStyle/GOMKCN/README.md

 python run-ENZYMES.py
 ```

-##Acknowledgments
+## Acknowledgments
-Thanks to the authors of the academic papers on kerGNN, RWK+CN, and GKNN, as well as the developers of the software platforms PyTorch, PyG, TUDataset, and torch-linear-assignment.
+Thanks to the authors of the academic papers on kerGNN, RWK<sup>+</sup>CN, and GKNN, as well as the developers of the software platforms PyTorch, PyG, TUDataset, and torch-linear-assignment.
 Their research and valuable tools have provided invaluable reference and assistance for the implementation of this project.